Dyckia marnier-lapostollei L.B.Sm.

 How to Grow and Care

 Dyckias are not technically succulents; they do not store water in their leaves like true succulents.
 Instead, they are xerographic and survive long periods without water by going dormant.
 Their rosette of thick, succulent leaves will eventually wilt, but recovery is rapid when watering is resumed.

 Most plants survive in warm regions with heavy rainfall for half the year and very dry conditions the rest of the time.
-This makes Dyckia care slightly challenging, as getting the right balance of moisture to keep the plant happy may be difficult.
+This makes Dyckia care slightly challenging, as getting the right moisture balance to keep the plant happy may be difficult.
 The growing conditions in their natural setting should be mimicked as much as possible.

 In their native region, it is common to find some forms growing on top of rocks near the water.
 Water and the cycle of the monsoon season are important features of Dyckia's health.
 They are used to rather poor soil when they grow in-ground and should be planted in a good succulent mixture.

 - Back to genus Dyckia